Schwartziella bryerea

-Schwartziella bryerea is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Zebinidae.
+Schwartziella bryerea is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Zebinidae.

 Distribution

 This species occurs in the Caribbean Sea, the Gulf of Mexico and the Lesser Antilles and in the Atlantic Ocean along Florida, Brazil, Ascension Island and Saint Helena.

 Description

 The maximum recorded shell length is 5.8 mm.

 Habitat

 Minimum recorded depth is 0 m.
 Maximum recorded depth is 34 m.